 Twentieth Century Religious Thought Library provides resources to further explore Christian-Muslim-Jewish relations and key concepts in theology across religions.
 It supports research and teaching in comparative religion, theology, world religion, religion and law, religion and politics, and serves as an important resource for courses and scholarship in Middle Eastern studies, social theory, feminist studies, philosophy, and world history.

-Volumes on Christianity, Islam, Judaism, and Eastern Religions are available.
+Volumes on Christianity, Islam, Judaism, and Eastern Religions, along with a full video volume are available.
 At completion, the series will comprise more than 400,000 pages, 900 monographs, and 10,000 archival items.
-The printed materials are rekeyed to more than 99.99% accuracy, while the interface allows in-depth word pattern analysis and data mining, as well as the ability to search using Arabic script and Hebrew.
+The printed materials are rekeyed to more than 99.99% accuracy, while the interface allows in-depth word pattern analysis and data mining, as well as the abil

 Students and scholars will uncover: